IntentArchitect/Intent.Modules.NET/Modules/Intent.Modules.Eventing.MassTransit/README.md

     }
 ```

-Adds a MassTransit Confgiguration file, which look similar to this depnding on your configuration.
+Adds a MassTransit Configuration file, which look similar to this depnding on your configuration.

 ```csharp
     public static class MassTransitConfiguration